 I’ve successfully made these cookies dairy-free and they were as good in taste and texture as the original recipe.
 As a substitute for the butter, I used vegan butter.
 You can use any vegan butter that you like.

-Egg Substitute: This recipe requires only 1 egg, you can substitute that with chia egg which is just 1 tablespoon of ground white chia seeds mixed with 1 tablespoon lukewarm water and allowed to gel.
+Egg Substitute: This recipe requires only 1 egg, you can substitute that with chia egg which is just 1 tablespoon of ground white chia seeds mixed with 1 tablespoon of lukewarm water and allowed to gel.
 I haven’t tried it, though, so you’ll have to experiment!

 These cookies are freezer friendly.
-You can freeze them baked or you can also free the cookie dough and bake when you want.
+You can freeze them baked or you can also free the cookie dough and bake them when you want.

 To defrost the cookie dough, it applies the same rule, thaw overnight in the fridge or at room temperature.